NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 ![](../images/waveguide-taper.png)
 </center>

-The structure, which can be viewed as a [two-port network](https://en.wikipedia.org/wiki/Two-port_network), consists of a single-mode waveguide of width 1 μm (`w1`) coupled to a second waveguide of width 2 μm (`w2`) via a linearly-sloped taper (length `Lt`).
+The structure, which can be viewed as a [two-port network](https://en.wikipedia.org/wiki/Two-port_network), consists of a single-mode waveguide of width `w1` (1 μm)  coupled to a second waveguide of width `w2` (2 μm) via a linearly-sloped taper of length `Lt`.
 The structure is homogeneous with ε=12 in vacuum.
 PML absorbing boundaries surround the computational cell.
 An eigenmode source with E<sub>z</sub> polarization is used to launch the fundamental mode at a wavelength of 6.67 μm.
 There is an eigenmode-expansion monitor placed at the midpoint of the first waveguide.
 This is a line monitor which extends beyond the waveguide in order to capture the entire mode profile including its evanescent tails.
 The Fourier-transformed fields along this line monitor are used to compute the basis coefficients of the harmonic modes which are computed separately via the eigenmode solver MPB.
 The technical details are described in [Mode Decomposition](../Mode_Decomposition).
 The squared magnitude of the mode coefficient is equivalent to the power in the given eigenmode.
 We could have also placed a line monitor in the second waveguide to compute the transmittance.
-The ratio of the complex mode coefficients can be used to compute the [S parameters](https://en.wikipedia.org/wiki/Scattering_parameters).
+The ratio of the complex mode coefficients can be used to compute the [S parameters](https://en.wikipedia.org/wiki/Scattering_parameters); in this example, we compute |S<sub>11</sub>|<sup>2</sup>.

 Note that even though the structure has mirror symmetry in the $y$ direction, we cannot exploit this feature to reduce the computation size by a factor of two as symmetries are not yet supported for the mode-decomposition feature.
-For comparison, another approach for computing the reflectance involves the `dft_flux` which is demonstrated in [Tutorial/Basics](Basics/#angular-reflectance-spectrum-of-a-planar-interface).
+For comparison, another approach for computing the reflectance involves the [flux](../Python_User_Interface/#flux-spectra) which is demonstrated in [Tutorial/Basics](Basics/#angular-reflectance-spectrum-of-a-planar-interface).

 At the end of the simulation, the squared magnitude of the mode coefficients for the forward- and backward-propagating fundamental mode along with the taper length are displayed.
 The simulation script is shown below and in [mode-decomposition.py](https://github.com/stevengj/meep/blob/master/python/examples/mode-decomposition.py).